ExoduZz07/Geospatial-intelligence/README.md

 2. FILE NAME: mopr_hybrid_shape_3050.pth
 3. INSTALLATION: Place the downloaded .pth file directly into the root 'project_iit' folder (same level as app.py).
+   *EITHER MAKE THE FOLDER NAMES AND STRUCTURE SAME, OR CHANGE THE PATH INSIDE CODE*
 ------------------------------------------------------------